The Myth of Business Communication Problems

 Five Top Causes

-Poorly Designed Business Processes: I once had to deal with two competing processes on a major system development program – the software engineering and systems engineering processes.
+I once had to deal with two competing processes on a major system development program.
+Specifically, they were the software engineering and systems engineering processes.
 These processes had been independently designed by two different departments that apparently had fairly myopic views of the world.
 The processes ended up overlapping a lot, particularly in the requirements definition and design phases.
 The inevitable turf battle broke out, pitting one department against the other.
 Each viewed the other as the evil empire.
 When I arrived on the scene to address the issue I was told that the Department Managers almost had a fist fight in the hallway the previous week.
 Needless to say, communications were tense and adversarial.
 The Solution: Define and design business processes from the top down within an overarching framework that defines the essential producing processes for the business enterprise.

-Poorly Designed Organizational Structure: There are, quite frankly, some very confusing organizational structures out there.
-Some are designed to satisfy certain powerful people in the organization, some have a high degree of redundancy where departmental missions overlap, and some are essentially a group of silos that seem to be islands in and of themselves.
+There are, quite frankly, some very confusing organizational structures out there.
+Some are designed to satisfy certain powerful people in the organization.
+Some have a high degree of redundancy where departmental missions overlap.
+And some are essentially a group of silos that seem to be islands in and of themselves.
 Poorly designed organizations lead to power struggles, finger pointing, and poor accountability.
 Clearly, this type of environment is ripe for “communication problems.”
 The Solution: Design the organizational structure based on what the company does and how it needs to work.
 For example, if your company works primarily in cross functional teams, design your organization to make teams work well.

-Inadequate Alignment Among People: In contrast to the organizational and operational causes listed above, inadequate alignment among people has mostly to do with the skills of the people – or lack thereof.
-The ability to align people around projects, change initiatives, or any business endeavor where multiple people are affected is a soft business skill.
-Both internal and external consultants need to be good at this, which is why we teach it in our consulting courses.
+In contrast to the organizational and operational causes listed above, inadequate alignment among people has mostly to do with the skills of the people – or lack thereof.
+The ability to align people around projects, change initiatives, etc. where multiple people are affected is a soft business skill.
+Internal and external consultants need to be good at this, which is why we teach it in our consulting courses.
 When people try to push projects or initiatives forward without adequate alignment among stakeholders and those affected, they typically create significant anger, resistance, and of course, “communication problems.”
 The Solution: Develop your people to understand the importance of alignment and how to achieve it as part of any project or initiative.

 Notice that while each of the problems discussed above lead to “communication problems”, none of them are fixable at their root by “improving communications.”
 So next time someone in your organization, or in a client organization, points to “communication problems”, look deeper.
 You will usually find a more obscured root cause.
 When you find that, you’re on the right track.